How do I resolve the manual snapshot error in my Amazon OpenSearch Service cluster?

 403 Unauthorized error

-If you activated fine-grained access control (FGAC) on your OpenSearch Service domain, you might receive the following error when you take a snapshot:
+If you activated fine-grained access control (FGAC) on your OpenSearch Service domain, then you might receive the following error when you take a snapshot:

 {